 When is the deadline to apply?

-The application deadline is March 16.
+The application deadline is March 15.
 You should aim to submit your required documents by Jan.
-15. Because we have rolling admissions process, we typically begin making offers of admission in December.
-As a result, applications completed at or near the March 16 deadline are considered on a space-available basis.
+15. Because we have rolling admissions process, where applicants are considered for admission as their files become complete, we typically begin making offers of admission in December.
+As a result, applications completed at or near the March 15 deadline are considered on a space-available basis.

 Is there a fee to apply?